mccarmo/nodeRubiks/README.md

 <h4>Commands:</h4>

+Desktop:
-Mouse BT1 + MouseMove or Arrow Keys -> Rotates the Cube.
+Arrow Keys -> Rotates the Cube.
 Keys from "Q" to "O" and from "A" to "L" -> Game Moves.

+Mobile:
+Touch -> Rotates de Cube.
+Game moves not yet implemented on mobile. :(

+All:
 "New Game" -> Starts a new game
 "Save State" -> Save the current state of the cube.
 "Load State" -> Load the current saved state of the cube.